-Luciano Marin, alias "Ivan Marquez," is a member of the ruling Secretariat of the FARC guerrilla group.
-He is considered a radical political and ideological leader, and is heading the rebels' team for peace negotiations with the Colombian government.
+Luciano Marin Arango, alias "Ivan Marquez," is a member of the ruling Secretariat of the FARC guerrilla group.
+He is considered a radical political and ideological leader, and heads the rebels' team for peace negotiations with the Colombian government.

-Marquez draws heavily on his political experience.
-Like many of the oldest members of the FARC, he was part of the Communist Party Youth Movement (JUCO).
+Ivan Marquez was born June 6, 1955 in Florencia, the capital city of southern Colombia department Caqueta.
+Like many of the FARC's oldest members Marquez was part of Colombia's Communist Party Youth Movement (JUCO), joining in 1977.
 As a member of the JUCO, he supported the FARC, taking provisions to the group in the countryside.
-He later joined the rebels as a political commissioner ("comisario politico") for one of the rebels’ most active units, the 14th Front in the southern Caqueta province.
-In the early 1980s, as part of a peace process between the Colombian government and the FARC, Marquez became one of the guerrillas’ top emissaries for the rebels’ nascent political party, the Patriotic Union (Union Patriotica - UP).
-He was later elected as city council member and then as an alternate congressman for Caqueta.
+He later joined the FARC in 1985 as a political commissioner ("comisario politico") for one of the rebels’ most active units, the 14th Front in the southern Caqueta province.
+In the early 1980s, as part of a peace process between the Colombian government and the FARC, Marquez became a top emissary for the rebels’ nascent political party, the Patriotic Union (Union Patriotica - UP).
+He was later elected as a city council member and then as an alternate congressman for Caqueta.

-In 1987, as persecution of the UP members intensified, the FARC called Marquez and the other top rebel emissaries in the party back to the mountains.
+In 1987, as persecution of the UP members intensified, the FARC called Marquez and other top rebel emissaries in the party back to the mountains.
 For his efforts with the UP, the rebels named him commander of the Southwest Bloc.
-In the 1990s, Marquez was transferred to the northwestern part of the country where he took part in a bloody battle for control of the Uraba region along the Panamanian border, and gained respect within the organization as a strong military commander, complementing his political skills.
-The combination of these two abilities has contributed to his trajectory as an international representative of the organization.
-His activities and influence spread far and wide: he has become the guerrillas’ top foreign emissary, and intelligence officials in Colombia also say he is heading rebel efforts to infiltrate universities and create student federations to support the FARC’s political and military strategy in Colombian cities.
+In the 1990s, Marquez was transferred to the northwestern part of the country where he took part in a bloody battle for control of the Uraba region along the Panamanian border.
+This earned Marquez respect within the FARC as a strong military commander, complementing his political skills.
+The combination of these two abilities contributed to his trajectory as an international representative of the organization.
+His activities and influence spread far and wide: he has become the guerrillas’ top foreign emissary, and intelligence officials in Colombia also say he is heading efforts to infiltrate universities and create student federations to support the FARC’s political and military strategy in Colombian cities.